Era-the-Outworlder/abigor_template/README.md

 # abigor_template
-Repository for the Abigor, an ukagaka template written using YAYA
+Repository for ABIGOR, an SSP compatible ukagaka template written using YAYA